evelynvrsx/AVC-Project/README.md

 #General design of the software.
 How it is divided into pieces
 - Open the gate by exchange with the server over WiFi
-    - The general design of the sftware will have a function that can open the gate and we can connect to the server by requesting a        connection,
+    - The general design of the software will have a function that can open the gate and we can connect to the server by requesting a          connection,

 - To follow the wiggly line, we detect the black pixels by getting the (000) and (111)
     - Take an array of the white pixels (which contains mostly 0s) and multiply each element of it with indexes - middle array